bastianrob/go-experiences/filter/readme.md

-# Checking out Parallel Filter in Go
+# Exploring Filter in Go

 Imagine an array object with `N` number of entries.
 You want to filter it to only get entries with `flagged = true`, OR `flagged = false, amount <= 500`.